kato-im/articles/en/power-users/integrations.md

 ## <a href="#email" name="email">![clip.png](https://s3.amazonaws.com/kato-share/46feccb283936148b37eda00196da0e0f5976d986d029c1c917f334b84d17e1/clip.png) Email</a>
 <br />
 Every Kato room has a unique email address.
 Some tools only provide email-based notifications (e.g. Bitbucket issues); you can use this integration to route notifications to Kato.
+Attachments, up to 25MB each, will be posted to the room as separate messages.
 At Kato, we use this integration to receive messages from syslog in a room called Syslog.
 For more info, [click here](https://app.kato.im/#/integrations/email).

 ***